-Does this mean I have to stop the survey if the probe becomes fouled?
+Do I have to stop the survey if the sound velocity probe becomes fouled?

 - Not necessarily.
-You can enter a manual sound velocity in an emergency.
+During an emergency situation, one can enter a manual sound velocity.

 - Go to the Ocean settings; below Spreading is Sound Velocity.

-- To enter a manual velocity, please a check in the box and enter the last good velocity or take a velocity, from the sound velocity profile, at the same depth as the sonar.
+- To enter a manual velocity, check the box and enter the last good velocity, or take a velocity from the sound velocity profile, at the same depth as the sonar.

 - The SVP indicator, in the lower left portion of the GUI, will change to yellow.

-- At the first opportunity, clear the obstruction that is blocking the probe or replace the probe.
+- As soon as possible, clear the obstruction that is blocking the probe or replace the probe.

-- Do not operate for any length of time with a manual sound velocity.
+- Do not operate with a manual sound velocity for any length of time.

 I need help!